-Besides the Local Internship Programme (ITP), you will also be eligible to apply for the Overseas Internship Programme (OITP).
+Besides the Local Internship Programme (ITP), you can also apply for the Overseas Internship Programme (OITP).
 The OITP gives final year students an opportunity to work in overseas companies and gain regional and global experience.
-If selected, you will be attached to an overseas organisation for about 3 to 6 months.
+If selected, you will be attached to an overseas organisation for 3 to 6 months.

 Through this programme, you will be able to appreciate and learn the challenges of working and living abroad.
-Besides obtaining hands-on project development and operational experience, working in environments that are socially and culturally different from Singapore will enrich and provide you with a memorable experience.
+Besides obtaining hands-on project development and operational experience, working in environments that are socially and culturally different from Singapore will give you an enriching and memorable experience.

 School of Engineering works closely with overseas organisations to engage our students to undertake specific projects for such internship programme.
 Since the programme started in 1994, many of our students have been placed in companies across the globe, in countries such as Germany, France, UK, Austria, Finland, United States, Canada, Australia, Japan, China, Taiwan, Hong Kong, India, Thailand, Vietnam, South Africa, etc.